Redocly/redocly-cli/docs/configuration/reference/apis.md

 - [Decorators object](./decorators.md)
 - Preprocessors run before linting, and follow the same structure as decorators.
 We recommend the use of decorators over preprocessors in most cases.

+---

+- output
+- Output file path
+- When running `bundle` without specifying an API, the bundled API description is saved to this location.

 {% /table %}

 ## Examples